Crimean Tatars commemorate Soviet deportation despite ban

 The Mejlis had planned to hold a rally on Simferopol's main square but switched locations at the last minute, apparently in the hope that Crimean authorities would not intervene.

-On Sunday afternoon, the central square was fenced off and guarded by ranks of Russian riot police and pro-Russia "self-defense" units standing alongside armored personnel carriers.
+On Sunday afternoon, the central square was fenced off and guarded by ranks of Russian riot police and pro-Russia "self-defence" units standing alongside armoured personnel carriers.

 Adding to tensions, Mejlis leaders say officers from Russia's Federal Security Service had raided the homes of several Tatars earlier in the week, citing suspicions of "terrorist activity."